** Revised on 7th of June

 Google Keyword Planner

-Google Keyword Planner allows you to enter in keywords and displays keywords that Google think are related, as well as related topics.
+Google Keyword Planner allows you to enter in keywords and displays keywords that Google thinks are related, as well as related topics.

 For example, if I put in ‘blog topics’ I see keywords like: